This post contains affiliate links. For more information, please see my disclosures here.

 If you are just getting starting in the wonderful world of Cricut crafting, your first question may be, “Do I get an Explore Air 2 or a Maker?”

 The short answer is get a Maker, and the bundles on the Cricut site are great deals.
+(If you subscribe to a month or more of Cricut Access, you can use the 10% discount on a machine!)
 The Cricut Maker is a more powerful and more versatile machine than the Explore Air 2.

 What’s so great about the Maker?
 Keep reading…